eucalyptus/nephoria/cloud_admin/access/README.md

 AutoCreds is a convenience class which attempt to provide utilities for reading in credentials data from multiple sources.

 The auto_create flag (set to True by default) attempts  to automatically produce credentials based upon the information provided to this AutoCreds obj.

 - If any ssh connect arguments (outside of hostname) are provided then only the remote machine tried for existing creds at 'self._credpath'.
 - If credpath was provided the local file system will first be tried for existing credentials
 - If aws access and secret keys were provided allong with hostname, will attempt to derivce service credpaths from the Eucalyptus Admin api.
-        -Finally if a hostname was provided an ssh attempt will be made (with any other connection kwargs provided)to fetch from the remote system as well.
+- Finally if a hostname was provided an ssh attempt will be made (with any other connection kwargs provided)to fetch from the remote system as well.
   If password or keypath was not provided, this assumes keys have been sync'd between the localhost and the remote machine.

 Upon the first successful discovery of credentials, the local obj is populated with eucarc attributes and returns.

 Some example usage through ipython session: